Building Inspection Newsletter

 Moisture is part of any building, because it is part of our natural environment.
 Builders construct homes using wood and concrete (among other materials).
 Both contain moisture within, and a healthy degree of moisture remains inside the building materials.
 Professional installers use a moisture meter to measure the MC of their materials during the building process to ensure that safe moisture levels are achieved.
 However, moisture meter technology has evolved so that contractors and also consumers can also monitor these building materials on a regular basis to determine if their MC changes.

 Although builders seldom deal with mold during construction, homeowners certainly live in perpetual moisture environments in the home and in their workplaces.
 Moisture imbalance has many potential origins.
-Moisture can migrate through wood and concrete floors, it can leak from plumbing, it is produced by the daily routines of bathing, washing and cooking.
+Moisture can migrate through wood and concrete floors, it can leak from plumbing, it is produced by the daily routines of bathing, washing, and cooking.
 Moisture naturally accumulates in homes, and its excess needs to be ventilated.

 Even changes in relative humidity (RH) can influence the building materials MC.
 When RH is high, materials such as wood absorb water vapor from the air; when RH is low, the same material releases water vapor to try to reach its equilibrium state.
 Building materials are interactive with the RH and the temperature of their surrounding environments.
-This is not be feared as a problem, but to be embraced as a simple moisture management truth.
+This is not to be feared as a problem, but to be embraced as a simple moisture management truth.

 Where it becomes a problem is when too much unventilated moisture in a specific area leads to mold growth.